Accessibility tools

 Consumer behaviour

-Despite the easing of the increase in the overall cost level, high consumer prices continue to weaken consumers’ purchasing power and affect consumer behaviour.
-This change is already being reflected in a shift in consumption to more affordable product options.
+Historically high consumer prices and the deterioration of the general economic situation caused by geopolitical uncertainty may lower consumer confidence and affect consumer behaviour.
+This can increase the shift in consumption to more affordable product options, for example.
 In addition, overall consumption may decrease, and the premiumisation trend may come to a halt.
 However, there are differences between markets.
 Olvi Group is responding to the change by developing its product portfolio in line with consumer demand and by maintaining and strengthening market shares.

 Operating environment in Belarus

-During 2024, legislative changes have been implemented in terms of dividend payments and laws preventing the sale of companies.
-The payment of dividends abroad by Western-owned companies has been restricted for 2024–2025 by setting regulations on maximum amounts.
+The payment of dividends abroad by Western-owned companies in Belarus has been restricted for 2024–2025 by setting regulations on maximum amounts.
 According to the current interpretation, the dividend that the Belarusian company can legally pay to the parent company is around EUR 1–3 million annually in 2024 and 2025.
-According to the management’s assessment, the now known temporary restriction on the payment of dividends by the Belarusian subsidiary does not impair the parent company’s ability to pay dividends.
+According to Olvi Group’s management’s assessment, the now known temporary restriction on the payment of dividends by the Belarusian subsidiary does not impair the parent company’s ability to pay dividends.
 Despite legislative changes related to the prohibition to sell, the sales restrictions concerning shares in Olvi’s subsidiary remain in force.
 Olvi has no permission to sell shares in its Belarusian subsidiary.
 We monitor the legislative situation and actively evaluate the prerequisites and options for operating in the market.

 Other current risks